emillassen/nessus/README.md

 # Nessus
-Docker container for Nessus 8.
+Docker container for Nessus 10.

-This docker is aligned to utilize Ubuntu 20.04 with the corresponding Nessus .deb file.
+This docker is aligned to utilize Ubuntu 20.04 LTS with the corresponding Nessus .deb file.

 The Nessus file can be downloaded from here: https://www.tenable.com/downloads/nessus Nessus-XXXX-ubuntu1110_amd64.deb